2002–03 NFL playoffs: AFC: Tennessee Titans 34, Pittsburgh Steelers 31 (OT)

 In the first overtime period, referee Ron Blum announced that each team had three timeouts.
 This caused some confusion because, compared with the regular season, overtime in the postseason utilizes slightly different rules.
-The Titans took the opening kickoff and McNair threw completions to Justin McCareins for gains of 31 and 22 yards before Robert Holcombe's 3-yard run put the ball on the Steelers 16-yard line.
+The Titans took the opening kickoff and McNair threw completions to Justin McCareins for gains of 31 and 22 yards before Robert Holcombe's 3-yard run put the ball on the Steelers' 16-yard line.
 They sent out Nedney to win the game, setting up a wild finish.
 Nedney's first kick was good, but it was negated because the Steelers had called timeout.
 The fireworks operator at the stadium inadvertently set off the fireworks, delaying the game for several minutes.
 After the fireworks had fizzled, Nedney attempted to win the game again.
 His kick was wide right, but Washington was penalized for running into Nedney.
 After the five-yard penalty was assessed, Nedney was given a third try.
 This time he converted the kick, winning the game.

 Wycheck finished the game with 10 receptions for 123 yards and a touchdown.
 McNair threw for a career postseason high 338 yards and two touchdowns, with two interceptions, while rushing for 29 yards and another score on the ground.
 Maddox threw for 266 yards, two touchdowns, and an interception.
 Ward caught seven passes for 82 yards and two touchdowns, while also rushing for 11 yards.

 This was the fourth postseason meeting between the Steelers and Titans.
-Pittsburgh won all three prior meetings while the Titans were the Houston Oilers.
+The Steelers won all three prior meetings while the Titans were the Houston Oilers.